ron-png/oxi-dns/README.md

-# Oxi-Hole
+# Oxi-Hole — DNS Ad Blocker & Sinkhole Written in Rust

-A fast, memory-safe DNS sinkhole written in Rust.
-Blocks ads, trackers, and malicious domains at the DNS level for every device on your network.
+A fast, memory-safe DNS sinkhole that blocks ads, trackers, and malware at the network level.
+A modern alternative to Pi-hole and AdGuard Home, built from the ground up in Rust with encrypted DNS support.

-Supports plain DNS (UDP), DNS-over-TLS, DNS-over-HTTPS, and DNS-over-QUIC.
-Ships as a single static binary with a built-in web dashboard.
+Supports plain DNS (UDP), DNS-over-TLS (DoT), DNS-over-HTTPS (DoH), and DNS-over-QUIC (DoQ).
+Ships as a single static binary with a built-in web dashboard — no dependencies, no containers required.

 > **Early alpha** — under active development.
 Expect rough edges.

+## Why Oxi-Hole?

+- **Single binary, zero dependencies** — no Python, no PHP, no database server to maintain
+- **Encrypted DNS out of the box** — DoT, DoH, and DoQ alongside plain DNS
+- **Written in Rust** — memory-safe, no garbage collector, minimal resource usage
+- **Zero-downtime updates** — automatic self-updates with health checks and seamless binary replacement
+- **Runtime configuration** — change any setting from the web dashboard without restarting

 ## Features